aptivate/cmsbootstrap/README.md

 For the same reason, our "API" to developers should be clear, simple, and
 stable: unlikely to change, or need to be changed in future to support newer versions of Django, Django-CMS, Bootstrap, etc.

+This allows developers using CMSBootstrap in their projects to upgrade to the latest version (for example, if there is a security vulnerability in the CSS, or to support a newer version of Django) with minimal risk that it will break their projects and require extensive repair.

 ### Be portable